-Guihai Zhao is a Senior Economist in the Financial Markets Department at the Bank of Canada.
+Guihai Zhao is a Principal Researcher in the Financial Markets Department at the Bank of Canada.
 He is a financial economist whose research interests include asset pricing and monetary economics.
 Guihai Zhao received his PhD in economics from Boston University.

 This equilibrium model explains the trend in long-term yields and business-cycle movements in short-term yields and yield spreads.
 The less-frequent inverted yield curves (and less-frequent recessions) after the 1990s are due to recent secular stagnation and procyclical inflation expectations.